Realization of aperiodic subshifts and uniform densities in groups: Realization of densities

-Before proving this theorem we give a brief introduction to amenable groups in order to fix the notations and prove a useful property of metric spaces.

-A group $G$ is called \define{amenable} if there exists a left-invariant finitely additive probability measure $\mu: \mathcal{P}(G) \to [0,1]$ on $G$.
+\cor[!! this paragraph has been moved !!]{} A group $G$ is called \define{amenable} if there exists a left-invariant finitely additive probability measure $\mu: \mathcal{P}(G) \to [0,1]$ on $G$.
 The amenability of a group has many equivalent definitions -- many of which can be found in~\cite{ceccherini-SilbersteinC09}.
 From a combinatorial point of view the F\o lner condition states that a group is amenable if and only if it admits a F\o lner net, that is, a net $F_{\alpha}$ of non-empty finite subsets of $G$ such that $\forall g \in G$:

 Let $Int(F,K) := \{g \in F | \forall k \in K, gk \in F\}$ be the interior of $F$ with respect to $K$ and $\partial_K F := F \setminus Int(F,K)$ the boundary of $F$ with respect to $K$.
 In the case of countable groups the net can be just taken to be a sequence and thus amenability can be shown to be equivalent to the fact for every finite $K \subset G$ we have $\lim_{n \to \infty}{\frac{|\partial_K F_n|}{|F_n|}}=0$.
 That is to say, for any finite set $K$ the boundaries of the sets $F_n$ with respect to $K$ grow slower than themselves.